geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 =====================================

-Starting with GeoServer 2.7 it is possible to perform color blending and compositing, either between feature type styles, or by associating the blending operations to each symbolizer.
+Starting with GeoServer 2.7 it is possible to perform color blending and compositing, either between feature type styles, or by associating blending operations with each symbolizer.

 GeoServer implements most of the color compositing and blending modes suggested by the `SVG compositing and blending level 1 specification <http://www.w3.org/TR/compositing-1/>`_.
-Either set of operations allows to control how two overlapping layers/symbols are merged togheter to form a final map: while normally images are just stacked on top of each other, using compositing and blending modes one can control how the two are going to be merged.
+Either set of operations allows one to control how two overlapping layers/symbols are merged together to form a final map (As opposed to the normal behaviour of just stacking images on top of each other).

 In this section we are going to use the "source" and "destination" terms:

 * *source* is the image currently being painted on top of the map
-* *destination* is the current map contents, the background onto the source image is being painted to
+* *destination* is the current map contents, the background that the source image is being painted onto.

 In this documentation two sources and two destination images are going to be used: